Leaving the Fund, or ‘opting out’

 -

-If you opt out while still working for the bank, you’ll automatically join another saving plan
+If you opt out while still working for the bank, you’ll automatically join another savings plan

 -